-My passion for dance grew up from the chilly concrete of Nona Beamer’s lanai underfoot during my hula lessons, which warmed up the longer I stood in one spot, slowly shifting my weight from foot to foot, watching a rooster fluff away raindrops from a typical tropical sun shower.
-From the precision thrills of jazz to the ebullience of salsa, I moved to live, wrote to understand, and breathed to get by.
-Belly dance found me in 2001, and, after curiosity deepened into obsession, I began singing Middle Eastern and world fusion music for other dancers.
+My passion for dance grew up from the chilly concrete of Nona Beamer’s lanai underfoot during my hula lessons, which warmed up the longer I stood in one spot, slowly shifting my weight from foot to foot.
+From the precision thrills of jazz to the ebullience of salsa, I move to live, write to understand, and breathe to get by.
+MENAHT dance (Middle Eastern, North African, Helenistic, and Turkish) found me in 2001, and, after curiosity deepened into obsession, I began singing world fusion music for other dancers.

-An intense career built largely around training and program management influenced the naming of this Enrichment Project; dual degrees in Literature and Philosophy predispose me to asking questions and writing about them.
+An intense career influenced the naming of this Enrichment Project; dual degrees in Literature and Philosophy predispose me to asking questions and writing about them.
 These Enrichment stories are the sorts of re-minders that need re-membering, and polishing them up revealed seven Touchstones, which, if picked up daily, help me follow my insatiable curiosity, my desire to connect diverse communities, and my innate and creative drive to make sense from chaos.
+An online Enrichment Circle exists to integrate these lessons more deeply.

 Blessed by a chef-magician of a husband, two kittens living up to their respective monikers of Dangermouse and Bill Purray, and some sacred space to call home in Atlanta, I’m grateful to be alive and dance whenever I’ve the chance.
 (I’m especially fond of those 45 seconds alone in an elevator.)